-2009 City of Tempe

-Water Quality Report
+2010 City of Tempe Water Quality Report

-We are proud to report that the water provided by the City of Tempe meets or surpasses established water quality standards.
+The water provided by the City of Tempe meets or surpasses all Federal and State water quality standards.

-The City of Tempe is pleased to provide our customers with Tempe's annual "Consumer Confidence Report" for calendar year 2009.
-This report explains how drinking water provided by the City of Tempe is of the highest quality.
-Included is a listing of results from required water quality tests as well as an explanation of where our water comes from and tips on how to interpret the data.
+The City of Tempe is pleased to provide our customers with Tempe's annual "Consumer Confidence Report" for calendar year 2010.
+This report explains the quality of drinking water provided by the City of Tempe.
+Included is a listing of results from required water quality tests, as well as an explanation of where our water comes from and tips on how to interpret the data.